You are on your way to becoming an ICAEW Chartered Accountant with the Level 7 Accountancy Professional Apprenticeship.

 The apprenticeship retains the key elements of the ACA, including exams, practical work experience, professional development, and ethics and professional scepticism.

 During the on-programme assessment, you will need to study for 14 of the 15 ACA exams.
-(The last exam is the ACA Advanced Level Case Study, and you will do this later as part of the end-point assessment).
+(The last exam is the ACA Advanced Level Case Study, and you will do this as part of the end-point assessment).
 You will also have regular meetings with your training provider to discuss your skills development progress.
 They will confirm when these meeting will take place.
 These meetings, along with the six-monthly reviews with your employer, will help to identify any further training you need and whether you're ready to move on to the end-point assessment.
 The duration of the on-programme assessment stage of the apprenticeship is flexible and depends on your progress.

 Throughout this time, you will also maintain and update your ICAEW online training file, gain practical work experience, and develop your ethical and professional development skills as part of the ACA.
 These elements are explained in detail within the ACA student guide and within the training agreement area on our website.